- ABOUT US

-As before, we will be taking the top ten* children's artworks to be hung in the 21st National Open Art Exhibition at Bargehouse, Oxo Tower Wharf, in London this Autumn from 16 – 26 November, where the Children’s Award Ceremony will take place and NOA & guests will award the top prizes in conjunction with the bursaries for school’s art departments.
+We will be taking the top 6* children's artworks to be hung in the 22nd National Open Art Exhibition, where the Children’s Award Ceremony will take place and NOA & guests will award the top prizes in conjunction with the bursaries for school’s art departments.

 Please note: In the event of a home-schooled child winning, the money will be awarded to a local school or children's art therapy charity of your choice.

 Last year, NOA host the first ever National Open Art Children’s Exhibition.
 A big group exhibition of the top 100 children’s artworks were exhibited at the Oxmarket Gallery in Chichester, West Sussex, this December 2017; at the same time the finalists of the 21st National Open Art Competition will be exhibited in the Winners' Exhibition at the internationally critically acclaimed Pallant House Gallery, also in Chichester.

 We have big plans for the Children's Competition for 2018, so stay tuned and subscribe for updates to be the first to know.